rwright97/rwright97.github.io/secure_web_gateway.md

 ## Summary

 This lab demonstrates how an open-source firewall and proxy stack can be used to approximate enterprise Secure Web Gateway behavior.
 By combining OPNsense, Squid, C-ICAP, ClamAV, and Wazuh, the environment provided controlled web access, malware scanning, block validation, and centralized SIEM visibility.

-The most important validation was the successful end-to-end blocking of the EICAR test file through the client proxy path, proving that client web traffic was being inspected by the security stack before reaching the endpoint.
+By utilizing Wazuh to write custom detection rules, I can setup indicators of compromise from certain popular attacks, and start monitoring and responding to them.
+This lab will be a great addition, that will give me the ability to try multiple different security concepts and allow me to showcase more cybersecurity skills.